wcfrobert/wcfrobert.github.io/_posts/2024-12-07-tea-journal.md

 <img src="/assets/img/blog/tea5.png" style="width:90%;"/>

 Dong Ding Oolong tea is produced in Taiwan and named after the mountain where it is cultivated, near Lugu Township, Nantou.
-Because of its popularity and demand, dong ding is now sourced from all over Taiwan.
+Because of its popularity and demand, dong ding is now grown all over Taiwan.
 The original dong ding plants were brought to Taiwan from the Wuyi Mountains in China's Fujian Province 150 years ago.
 Since then, it has been refined through annual competitions.
 The Lugu farmer's association, and the dong ding tea cooperative are both bodies that run annual competitions for this variety.
 Compared to other high-mountain Oolong teas from Taiwan, the Dong Ding mountain is only around 600 to 900 m (compared to Alishan at 1300m and Lishan at 2000m).
 Dong ding translates to "icy peak" or "frozen summit".

 I think I'm most familiar with dong ding Oolong which might explain my fondness towards it.
 The taste is rich and toasty, like roasted almond.
 It's stronger than lighter varieties like Jin Xuan.
 It has a woody note that kind of reminds me of fresh paper.